erasmolpa/erasmolpa/README.md

 Hi, I'm Erasmo Domínguez, a passionate Platform / Backend Software Engineer from Canary Islands .

--
+- 🦥 I´m a lazzy Engineer.
+That´s the main reason why i love to automate everything 🤓
 - 🌱 I’m currently learning Go and improving skills about Microservices and Cloud Native Tools.
 - Sometimes a write random content in my website **http://devnativo.com**
-- In love with my :family: . 🧉 and :computer: are a perfect mach in my daily life.
-I enjoy :running: and :bike: . :beer: lover
+- In love with my :family:
+- 🧉 and :computer: are a perfect mach in my daily life.
+- I enjoy :running: and :bike:
+- :beer: and 🎧 lover

 - 📫 The best way to reach me is by sending me an :email: erasmolpa@gmail.com
 - 💬 Ask me about anything [here](https://github.com/erasmolpa/erasmolpa/issues).